rucio/consistency-enforcement/README.rst

     -d <db config file> -- required - uses rucio.cfg format.
 Must contain "default" and "schema" under [databse] -v -- verbose
     -n <nparts>
-    -f <state>:<prefix> -- filter files with given state to the files set with prefix state can be either combination of capital letters or "*" can be repeated  ( -f A:/path1 -f CD:/path2 ) use "*" for state to send all the files to the output set ( -f *:/path )
+    -f <state>:<prefix> -- filter replicas with given state to the files set with prefix state can be either combination of capital letters or "*" can be repeated  ( -f A:/path1 -f CD:/path2 ) use "*" for state to send all the files to the output set ( -f *:/path )